 Not smoothing the ground before laying landscape weed control fabric is another common mistake.
-To avoid this mistake, simply pick up any weeds, rocks, debris from the ground and smooth the ground and then lay down your landscape fabric
+To avoid this mistake, simply pick up any weeds, rocks, debris from the ground and smooth the ground, and then lay down your landscape fabric.

-Number Four: Making holes too large for plants
+Number Four: Making Holes Too Large for Plants

-Once you’ve done the fabric installed, you’ve to cut the holes for planting your plants.
+Once you’ve done the fabric installed, you have to cut the holes for planting your plants.
 But the common mistake is making holes too large.
 Because if you make large holes, some weeds can get a chance to grow.

 So, when you make holes for your new plants, make small enough holes for your plants.

-Number Five: Not stapling to the ground
+Number Five: Not Stapling to The Ground

 When people installing their landscape fabric, they need to staples it to the ground to secure it to the ground.
 But some gardeners and homeowners are in a rush to get the job done so fast, and they forgot to staple it down with landscape staples.